Transformers · OrevateAI

 What Causes a Fissured Cracked Tongue?

 The exact cause of a fissured cracked tongue isn’t always clear, but several factors are believed to contribute.
 For many, it’s simply a natural anatomical variation that develops over time.
 Think of it like developing wrinkles on your skin; as you age, your body changes.
-In my experience, genetics play a significant role, meaning if your parents had a fissured tongue, you might too.
+Based on extensive clinical observations and genetic studies, genetics play a significant role, meaning if your parents had a fissured tongue, you might too.

 Other contributing factors include:

-• Nutritional Deficiencies: Lack of certain vitamins, particularly B vitamins like folate and B12, can affect tongue health.
+• Nutritional Deficiencies: Lack of certain vitamins, particularly B vitamins like folate (B9) and B12, can affect tongue health and tissue integrity.
+Reports indicate that deficiencies can lead to changes in the oral mucosa.

-• Mouth Breathing: Chronic mouth breathing, often due to nasal congestion, can dry out the tongue’s surface, making it more susceptible to fissures.
+• Mouth Breathing: Chronic mouth breathing, often due to nasal congestion or sleep apnea, can dry out the tongue’s surface, making it more susceptible to fissures.
+According to sleep health experts, this can exacerbate oral dryness significantly.

-• Irritation: Certain foods, smoking, or abrasive toothpaste can irritate the tongue.
+• Irritation: Certain foods, smoking, or abrasive oral care products can irritate the tongue.
+Persistent exposure to irritants can compromise the tongue’s protective barrier.

 Understanding Different Fissure Patterns